-CLI Command Description request system set-encryption-key Sets the encryption key and enables default configuration file encryption as follows: AES encryption for the Canada and U.S. version of the JUNOS software DES encryption for the international version of the JUNOS software request system set-encryption-key algorithm des Sets the encryption key and specifies configuration file encryption by DES. request system set-encryption-key unique Sets the encryption key and enables default configuration file encryption with a unique encryption key that includes the chassis serial number of the Services Router.
+Description Sets the encryption key and enables default configuration file encryption as follows: ■ AES encryption for the Canada and U.S. version of the JUNOS software DES encryption for the international version of the JUNOS software Sets the encryption key and specifies configuration file encryption by DES.
+Sets the encryption key and enables default configuration file encryption with a uniqu encryption key that includes the chassis serial number of the Services Router.
 Configuration files encrypted with the unique key can be decrypted only on the current router.
-You cannot copy such configuration files to another router and decrypt them. request system set-encryption-key des unique Sets the encryption key and specifies configuration file encryption by DES with a unique encryption key.
+You cannot copy such configuration files to another router and decrypt them.
+Sets the encryption key and specifies configuration file encryption by DES with a unique encryption key.